OWASP/owasp-mastg/docs/contributing.md

 | Greek | Panagiotis Yialouris |

 ### OWASP MASTG V1

+The latest version of the MASTG v1 is available here: <https://github.com/OWASP/owasp-mastg/releases/tag/v1.5.0>

 **Note**: This contributor table is generated based on our [GitHub contribution statistics](https://github.com/OWASP/owasp-mastg/graphs/contributors "GitHub contribution statistics").
 For more information on these stats, see the [GitHub Repository README](https://github.com/OWASP/owasp-mastg/blob/master/README.md "GitHub Repository README").
 We manually update the table, so be patient if you're not listed immediately.